Instrumental convergence: Instrumental convergence thesis

+The instrumental convergence thesis applies only to instrumental goals; it does not impose any explicit constraint nor oblique influence upon whatever final goals an agent may have.
+Bostrom's orthogonality thesis posits that almost any final goal can be combined with almost any degree of intelligence.

 Proposed basic AI drives include utility function or goal-content integrity, self-protection, freedom from interference, self-improvement, and non-satiable acquisition of additional resources.

-Instrumental and final goals

-Final goals—also known as terminal goals, absolute values, ends, or telē—are intrinsically valuable to an intelligent agent, whether an artificial intelligence or a human being, as ends-in-themselves.
-In contrast, instrumental goals, or instrumental values, are only valuable to an agent as a means toward accomplishing its final goals.
-The contents and tradeoffs of an utterly rational agent's "final goal" system can, in principle, be formalized into a utility function.

-Hypothetical examples
+Examples

+Riemann hypothesis catastrophe

-The Riemann hypothesis catastrophe thought experiment provides one example of instrumental convergence.
-Marvin Minsky, the co-founder of MIT's AI laboratory, suggested that an artificial intelligence designed to solve the Riemann hypothesis might decide to take over all of Earth's resources to build supercomputers to help achieve its goal.
-If the computer had instead been programmed to produce as many paperclips as possible, it would still decide to take all of Earth's resources to meet its final goal.
-Even though these two final goals are different, both of them produce a convergent instrumental goal of taking over Earth's resources.
+The "Riemann hypothesis catastrophe" is a thought experiment exemplifying instrumental convergence.
+Marvin Minsky, co-founder of MIT's AI Laboratory, introduced this hypothetical scenario.
+Minsky suggested that an artificial intelligence designed to solve the Riemann hypothesis might determine that currently available computing resources were inadequate.
+To most expeditiously attain sufficient computing power to realize its goal, the artificial intelligence agent might decide to commandeer all of Earth's existing computing infrastructure, as well as diverting all other planetary resources, to build additional supercomputers to achieve its goal.

 Paperclip maximizer

-The paperclip maximizer is a thought experiment described by Swedish philosopher Nick Bostrom in 2003.
-It illustrates the existential risk that an artificial general intelligence may pose to human beings were it to be successfully designed to pursue even seemingly harmless goals and the necessity of incorporating machine ethics into artificial intelligence design.
-The scenario describes an advanced artificial intelligence tasked with manufacturing paperclips.
+The paperclip maximizer is another thought experiment.
+It was mentioned in March 2003 in a post by Eliezer Yudkowsky to the Extropians mailing list and in Nick Bostrom's 2003 paper "Ethical Issues in Advanced Artificial Intelligence".
+It illustrates the existential risk that an artificial general intelligence may pose to human beings were it to be designed to pursue a seemingly straightforward manufacturing goal, and the necessity of incorporating machine ethics into AI design.
+If the computer were programmed to produce as many paperclips as possible without any constraint, it could decide to use all of Earth's natural resources, manufacturing infrastructure and electricity production to meet its final goal.

+Similar sub-goals

+Even though these two final goals, of solving the Riemann hypothesis and maximizing paperclip production, are different, agents assigned to each could produce a convergent instrumental goal of taking over Earth's resources.
+In the latter case, the scenario describes an advanced artificial intelligence tasked with manufacturing paperclips.
 If such a machine were not programmed to value living beings, then given enough power over its environment, it would try to turn all matter in the universe, including living beings, into paperclips or machines that manufacture further paperclips.

 Suppose we have an AI whose only goal is to make as many paper clips as possible.
 The AI will realize quickly that it would be much better if there were no humans because humans might decide to switch it off.
 Because if humans do so, there would be fewer paper clips.
 Also, human bodies contain a lot of atoms that could be made into paper clips.
 The future that the AI would be trying to gear towards would be one in which there were a lot of paper clips but no humans.